Binawei/alx-system_engineering-devops/0x02-shell_redirections/README.md

 roots
 word count bin
-displayiny pattern containg root do not contain the pattern bin
+displayiny pattern containg root do not contain the pattern bin alphabet only